TheDarkLightX/TauTranslator/docs/PRODUCTION_READY_SUMMARY.md

 ## Conclusion

-The TauTranslator is now **production-ready** with:
+The TauTranslator is now **integration complete** with:
 - Working core functionality
 - Multiple deployment options
 - Comprehensive error handling
-- Production-grade logging
+- Comprehensive logging
 - Fallback mechanisms

 The system can be deployed immediately and will provide reliable Tau ↔ TCE translation services.